|

 every passing vehicle.
 I hope to get some pictures of the river ice breakup.
 I

-doesn't happen at night
+hope it doesn't happen at night

 while I am asleep.